 In its more than 20 years, the MCO Crisis Fund has raised tens of thousands of dollars, which has helped hundreds of corrections officers make ends meet in times of catastrophe.
 Fundraisers are held year-round and include a Golf Outing in the summer and a raffle in the fall.

 Do you know an MCO member facing catastrophe?
-Email MCO Treasurer Ed Clements to ask the MCO Executive Board to help a member in need.
+Email MCO Treasurer Dave Pasche to ask the MCO Executive Board to help a member in need.

 The Crisis Fund wouldn’t be possible without the contributions of individuals and businesses who care about corrections staff.

 You can mail donations to:

 MCO Crisis Fund,